 Book: Zero City

-BLURB
+BACKFLAP BLURB

 EPOCH45

 China has provided the urban laboratory for the case studies and planning projects in this volume.
 They present a variety of non-static, cross-scalar, and site-specific models of urban renewal, all based on the principles of dynamic density*.
-These projects embrace rather than reject the city’s inherent compactness and complexity, harnessing new ways of experimentation for an increasingly amorphous and ill-defined habitat that is intrinsically adverse to empirical testing, yet as a complex adaptive system* thrives on its ability to evolve and adapt.
+These projects embrace rather than reject the city’s inherent compactness and complexity, harnessing new ways of experimentation for an amorphous and still ill-defined habitat that is intrinsically adverse to empirical testing, yet as a complex adaptive system* thrives on its ability to evolve and adapt.

 About the Authors